asb1512/linguafranca/README.md

 * Bootstrap 4

 ## Setup
-To run this project, you need to have Ruby on Rails 6 or greater to run this project.
+To run this project, you need to have Ruby on Rails 6 or greater.
 Then, fork and clone this repository and run `bundle install` in the command line.

 Enter `rails server` in the command to launch the local server and visit `localhost:3000/`.